yevbar/browserbased/browserbased/README.md

 ## Customizing the browser logic

-To provide a script of your own to deploy, simply provide a `PuppeteerScript` string to the config object provided to `CreateBrowserlessBrowser`
+To provide a script of your own to deploy, simply provide a `PuppeteerScript` string to the config object provided to `CreateBrowserbasedBrowser`

 ```diff
 // main.go